MichaelJosephKramer/UtahHeave/README.md

 score zero points in the other round, thus resulting in a total match score of one, that player will have achieved The Eaton.

 **The Kramakrukacycle:** Should a player throw for each point value across two rounds, they will have accomplished the Kramakrukacycle.
-(First done by Michael Kramer, 28 Sept 2011)
+(First done by Michael Joseph Kramer, 28 Sept 2011)

 **The Natural Kramakrukacycle:** Should a player throw for each point value in a single round, that player will have accomplished the Natural Kramakrukacycle.
 (First done by Tom Kruk, 28 Sept 2011)